mapillary/mapillary-js/doc/docs/main/init.md

 :::info

-You can view the complete code for all `Viewer` initialization behaviors in the [Viewer Initialization](/examples/viewer-initialization) example.
+You can view the complete code for all initial `Viewer` behaviors in the [Viewer Initialization](/examples/viewer-initialization) example.

 :::